Autom8edChaos/PocketTester/README.md

 ## Implementation

 PocketTester is loosely based on the tutorial app "Course NoteKeeper" of [Jim Wilson](https://jwhh.com/).
-I implemented the adaptations myself for this assignment to have a fun little toy application to fiddle around with.
-The app contains some basic functionality, but because it is nowhere near finished it will limit the scope for test automation and mimics an application in early development.
+I implemented the adaptations myself for this assignment to have a fun little toy application to tinker around with.
+The app contains basic functionality, but because it is nowhere near finished it will limit the scope for test automation and mimics an application in early development.

 Because the app is partially build on existing code, there are already some components that are not used (CourseModules), that are a bit clumsy (ItemTypeInfo) or that apply a pattern I would never implement that way (DataManager).
 That is great too, because it creates challenges you would encounter as a test automation engineer in a normal days work.